4 Local Vietnamese Dogs That You May Like

 hmong short-tail dog in vietnam

-One of Hmong short-tail dog in Vietnam.
+One of the Hmong short-tail dogs in Vietnam.
 Photo: FB Ha Minh Kien

 The Hmong Short-Tail dogs are a crossbreed between a jackal and a native dog.
 They live in the Northwest mountains, so their nature is very wild.
 The H’Mong have tamed them for hunting, looking after livestock, and housekeeping.

-This dog type is on average 45-55cm tall and weighs 15-25kg.
-They were born in the wild, so they have good resistance, and the ability to adapt quickly whether it is hot or cold.
+This dog type is, on average, 45-55cm tall and weighs 15-25kg.
+It was born in the wild, so it is highly resistant and can adapt quickly to hot or cold conditions.

-The H’Mong Short-Tail has the strong point of high intelligence and extremely good memory.
-They remember the roads very well, so they are often a companion with the H’Mong people when hunting and travelling.
+The H’Mong Short-Tail is highly intelligent and has a good memory.
+They remember the roads very well, so they are often companions with the H’Mong people when hunting and traveling.

 If you pay close attention when the Hmong dog is wary of something, the forehead will be wrinkled; otherwise, it will be very flat.

-Above are the four typical national dog breeds in Vietnam, known for intelligence and royal qualities.
-They can become wonderful companions for pet lovers.
-Hopefully, you are one, too.
+Above are the four typical national dog breeds in Vietnam, known for their intelligence and royal qualities.
+They can become excellent companions for pet lovers- hopefully, you are one, too.

-At the present, finding extremely original Vietnamese dogs are rare because they have mixed together.
-In spite of that, the highlight characters and appearance of each dog type can show, which helps you find out which breed a dog belong to.
+Finding extremely original Vietnamese dogs is rare because they are mixed.
+Despite that, each dog type highlights characters and appearance, which helps you find out which breed a dog belongs to.

-You may choose one of them to train to become a friendly friend in your house, sharing your feelings and protecting you and the members of your family.
+You may choose one of them to train to become a friendly friend in your house, sharing your feelings and protecting you and your family members.